kiyalab-tmu/rinko2022/index.md

 ### Q.7: Color scrambling
 1. Take a photo using your smartphone.
 2. Implement color scrambling.
-3. Apply color scrambling to your photo.
+3. Apply color scrambling to the photo.

 <img src="figs/color_scrambling.png" width="384">